stoplightio/studio/docs/Documentation/03a-stoplight-flavored-markdown.md

 ## HTML

-Most basic HTML is supported. **However, we highly recommend using the markdown equivalent whenever possible.
+Most basic HTML is supported. **However, we highly recommend using the Markdown equivalent whenever possible.
 **
 <table>
   <thead>